geico/rfcs/active/0000-import-export-feature/README.md

 Within `SearchExtendedMenu`, the container-level export option is only available when a container is being viewed.
 At all other times, it is grayed out and cannot be pressed.
 This is done using a react effect, which greys out the button unless the URL of the current page contains the word "container".

 When either export option is selected, it opens a modal which prompts the user to enter the name of the CSV file to be created.
 For dataset-level export, the user is also prompted to enter the data source, database, schema, and table name of the dataset to be exported.
-Notably, these fields are specific to GEICO's use case and may need to be altered.
-This is what the fields refer to:
+Notably, these fields assume a specific number of containers to be present, which may not be the case for every data source.
+As such, this modal may need to be altered.
+This is what the fields presently refer to:
 - Data source: The name of the data platform containing the dataset
 - Database: A container representing a database within the data source
 - Schema: A container representing a schema within the source database